sal55/langs/mfeatures.md

 This iterates the loop variable of over a to b inclusive, stepping by c. 'when d' can be used to conditionally execute any particular iteration.
 The 'else' part executes on normal termination.

-The loop index does not need defining; it will be auto-declared using the equivalent of 'let', so that you can change it inside the loop.
-(To that, declare it outside.)
+The loop index does not need defining; it will be auto-declared using the equivalent of 'let', so that you can't change it inside the loop.
+(To do that, declare it outside.)

 But many parts are optional, and a more typical loop is: